-iPhone 15: Everything YOU Need To Know…
+iPhone 15: Everything You Need To Know – Specs, Updates & More

 With the iPhone 15 camera module, we could see some Pro features make an appearance, stuff like its larger aperture sensors and improved video abilities –although Apple will almost certainly keep its LiDAR sensor exclusive to its iPhone 15 Pro models.

-There is talk of Apple finally bringing a periscope lens with 5x or 6x optical zoom but, again, if this does happen it will almost certainly only be available on Apple’s iPhone 15 Pro, Pro Max and/or Ultra variants.
+There is talk of Apple finally bringing a periscope lens with 5x or 6x optical zoom but, again, if this does happen it will almost certainly only be an Apple Pro feature meaning it’ll only be available on Apple’s iPhone 15 Pro, Pro Max and/or Ultra variants.

 Kuo released another report in December 2021, restating that the “iPhone 15” may have a periscope lens system.
 It is still unclear if this is an upgrade to the existing telephoto lens or if it will be included as a new fourth lens.